checkmyhttps/checkmyhttps/README.md

 - The extension is only active when you click on its icon.
 At that moment, it only uses the name of the visited website and the certificate received from it;
 - The "verification server" only receives the name of the visited website
-- You can create your own "verification server-
+- You can create your own "verification server"

 # More details: